teivah/100-go-mistakes/docs/mistakes.md

     To prevent common confusions such as when using the `encoding/json` or the `reflect` package, you need to understand the difference between nil and empty slices.
 Both are zero-length, zero-capacity slices, but only a nil slice doesn’t require allocation.

 In Go, there is a distinction between nil and empty slices.
 A nil slice is equals to `nil`, whereas an empty slice has a length of zero.
 A nil slice is empty, but an empty slice isn’t necessarily `nil`.
 Meanwhile, a nil slice doesn’t require any allocation.
-We have seen throughout this section how to initialize a slice depending on the con- text by using
+We have seen throughout this section how to initialize a slice depending on the context by using

 * `var s []string` if we aren’t sure about the final length and the slice can be empty
 * `[]string(nil)` as syntactic sugar to create a nil and empty slice
 * `make([]string, length)` if the future length is known

-The last option, `[]string{}`, should be avoided if we initialize the slice without ele- ments.
+The last option, `[]string{}`, should be avoided if we initialize the slice without elements.
 Finally, let’s check whether the libraries we use make the distinctions between nil and empty slices to prevent unexpected behaviors.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/03-data-types/22-nil-empty-slice/)